TheCharlatan/monero/contrib/gitian/README.md

 cp monero/contrib/gitian/gitian-build.py .
 ```

-You only need to do this once:
+Setup the required environment, you only need to do this once:

 ```
 ./gitian-build.py --setup fluffypony 0.0.20
 ```

-Where `fluffypony` is your Github name and `0.0.20` is the most recent tag (without `v`).
+Where `fluffypony` is your Github name and `0.0.20` is the version tag you want to build (without `v`).

+While gitian and this build script does provide a way for you to sign the build directly, it is recommended to sign in a seperate step.
+This script is only there for convenience.
+Seperate steps for building can still be taken.
-In order to sign gitian builds on your host machine, which has your PGP key, fork the gitian.sigs repository and clone it on your host machine:
+In order to sign gitian builds on your host machine, which has your PGP key,
+fork the gitian.sigs repository and clone it on your host machine,
+or pass the signed assert file back to your build machine.

 ```
 git clone git@github.com:monero-project/gitian.sigs.git